 While Gillette claims that the Fusion blades last 5 weeks, reviews show the cartridges last about 19 shaves on average.

-Assuming that the handle is replaced once every 5 years, the cost of the Gillette Fusion over 60 years comes out to:
+The cost of shaving with the Gillette Fusion over 60 years comes out to:

 Cost per shave: $0.15